jhu-ip/cs220-f24/assign/hw1.md

-If the user enters a task identifier as part of an `a` or `r` command that is not one of the identifiers entered by the user during set-up, the program should print the line "`Unknown task identifier`" to `stderr` and exit with the exit code 2.
+If the user enters a task identifier as part of an `a` or `r` command that is not one of the identifiers entered by the user during set-up, the program should print the line "`Unknown task type identifier`" (corrected 9/11 to include "type") to `stderr` and exit with the exit code 2.
 Note that the "`Unknown task identifier`" should only be printed if the task identifier and count were both read successfully.
 Also note that identifier matching is case-sensitive.